 There are also some withdrawal rules as well.
 Though you can make withdrawals at any time, any funds you take out can only be added back to your TFSA the following year (unless you have contribution room left over from previous years).
 You can confirm your overall contribution allowance by checking your CRA account.

 Over time, a TFSA is an unbeatable way to reap the rewards of compound interest tax-free, which is why every Canadian should have one.
 To help you get the biggest bang for your buck, we’ve compiled a list of some of the best TFSA rates in the country.

 As Canadians, we’re fortunate to have such a flexible financial instrument like a TFSA that can give our savings a substantial step-up.
 Because the income in a TFSA is 100% tax-free and you can make withdrawals at any time, it’s the perfect place to park your emergency or bucket-list fund.
 The best way to maximize the power of your TFSA is to do your research and ensure whatever bank (or banks—you can spread out your TFSA accounts across institutions) you choose has the services you need and offers some of the best TFSA rates available.

 But to make the decision easier, here are our two cents.
-Our top choice for a TFSA at an online bank is Tangerine – you simply can’t beat their decent TFSA interest rates combined with zero fees and round-the-clock customer service.
+Our top choice for a TFSA at an online bank is Tangerine – you simply can’t beat zero fees and round-the-clock customer service.